RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pe/pe-2.1.md

 ---
-sort-id: pe-02.01
 x-trestle-global:
   sort-id: pe-02.01
 ---

-# pe-2.1 - \[Physical and Environmental Protection\] Access by Position or Role
+# pe-2.1 - \[Physical and Environmental Protection\] Access by Position / Role

 ## Control Statement

-Authorize physical access to the facility where the system resides based on position or role.
+The organization authorizes physical access to the facility where the information system resides based on position or role.

-## Control guidance

-Role-based facility access includes access by authorized permanent and regular/routine maintenance personnel, duty officers, and emergency medical staff.

-## Control assessment-objective
+## Control Objective

-physical access to the facility where the system resides is authorized based on position or role.
+Determine if the organization authorizes physical access to the facility where the information system resides based on position or role.